Mike Rhyner: Radio career

 Rhyner started at KZEW in 1979 as a news intern and was shortly promoted to the assistant of the program director, Tom Owens.
-In 1982 at KZEW, he received a letter from the jailed John Hinckley, Jr., attempted presidential assassin, who turned out to be a fan.
+In 1982 at KZEW, he received a letter from the jailed John Hinckley Jr., attempted presidential assassin, who turned out to be a fan.
 The letter's creepiness proved to be a local sensation.
 In 1986, he left KZEW for WBAP to work in their sports department.

 In 1994, Rhyner helped create The Ticket.
 He was responsible for selecting most of the original lineup, including George Dunham, Craig Miller, and Greg Williams.
 From 1995 to 2008, Rhyner co-hosted with Williams, and they were "the most dynamic duo in Dallas talk radio".
 In 2008, Rhyner had a public falling out with Williams, who left the show.
 The Dallas Observer in its year-end "best of" round up gave "Greg Williams versus Mike Rhyner" the award for best Dallas drama.

 In 2009, CBS Radio attempted to poach Rhyner from KTCK, and Rhyner came close to accepting the new position but instead accepted an increased compensation package from Cumulus Media to stay with The Ticket.
 On July 3, 2014, Rhyner was inducted into the Texas Radio Hall of Fame.
 He styles his public personality as "The Old Grey Wolf", a cantankerous old fart and baseball fan in a football crazy world.
-Rocco Pendola, a former coworker, claims that he is difficult to work with.
 Rhyner announced his retirement from the Ticket on January 6, 2020.

-In 2022, Mike Rhyner announced that he will be joining the new sports radio station in Dallas, 97.1 The Freak.
+In 2022, Mike Rhyner announced that he would be joining a new talk radio station in Dallas.
+The Freak 97.1fm (formerly The Eagle) launched with Mike as one of the host of the Downbeat, later the Speakeasy.
+In April 2024, 97.1fm The Freak returned to The Eagle and a music platform.

+In May of 2024, Rhyner launched the Your Dark Companion podcast under his new media company, Stolen Water Media, LLC, with his partner, Becca Moore.
+Shortly after, Stolen Water Media launched the Sunset Lounge DFW that hosts a network of podcasts: Shippy & Grubes, The Clubhouse Podcast, Beer 30 Sports O'Clock, Engel Angle, ¡Al Maximo! (a Spanish language sports podcast), and recently added Just Wondering...with Norm Hitzges.